deneb-viz/deneb-viz.github.io/docs/deeper-concepts/templates.md

 ### Review and Export

 When you're happy to proceed, you can either download the template file, or copy it to the clipboard.
-If copying, you can paste into your editor of choice and save it with an extension if `.json`.
+If copying, you can paste into your editor of choice and save it with an extension of `.json`.

 :::note Direct Downloads May Not Be Possible
 Power BI visuals are only permitted to download a file **if your tenant admin has enabled downloading from custom visuals**.
 [You can learn more about this here](https://learn.microsoft.com/en-us/power-bi/admin/organizational-visuals#export-data-to-file).